 It is about how water interacts with all aspects of the built and natural environments.
 Water engineering looks at the way that natural systems such as rivers, estuaries and the coasts behave, as well as designing infrastructure to store and direct water.

 As the name would suggest, environmental engineers, are concerned with developing ways to prevent pollution of the natural environment and with remediating areas that have already been polluted by industrial activity or mining.
 Environmental engineering also encompasses aspects of urban planning as well as the health and safety of indoor environments.
 Environmental engineers are typically employed by private consulting firms and governmental regulatory agencies.
 In this Lab students learn about water treatment methods.

 The Surveying Laboratory is equipped with the instruments and tools that students use throughout the surveying course.
 Students learn techniques for gathering field data with both traditional and modern instruments.
 Each lab group - typically five students - has a dedicated set of instruments to use, including auto level, theodolite, and total station.
 Each group also has level rods, tripods, tape measures, chaining pins, and other common surveying tools and ancillary equipment.

-Concrete is the most widely used man made construction material in the world.
-There are many tests which students conduct to check the quality of concrete.
-These tests are basically Compression Test, Slump Test, Flow Table Test & Rebound Hammer Test etc.
+Concrete is the most widely used man-made construction material in the world.
+There are many tests that students conduct to check the quality of concrete.
+These tests are Compression Test, Slump Test, Flow Table Test & Rebound Hammer Test, etc.